csspacecoast/www/content/_index.md

 <aside class="announcement-banner" style="padding-top: 7pt; padding-bottom: 7pt">
   <strong>Bible Study:</strong>
-  Friday, April 24, at 1 pm in the Reading Room.
+  Friday, May 29, at 1 pm in the Reading Room.
 We’ll continue discussing the gospel of Mark.<br>
 </aside>